mythmon/ganzu/README.md

 In this way, you can adapt your configuration system to each environment without having to give up flexibility.

+## Sources

+Sources other than environment variables are available.

+* `FixedSource` is available in the `ganzu` package, which takes a JS object to pull configuration values from.
+* `JsonSource` is available in the `ganzu-json` package.
+It can load values from JSON files or JSON strings.

 ## Development

 ```sh